Immunisation Week 2019

 - New Zealand's midwives, nurses, doctors and pharmacists all play an important role in making sure our whole community is immunised.

 Te Hiringa Hauora can provide artwork files for some resources.
 The printing and production needs to be arranged locally.
 Artwork is subject to a conditions of use agreement and needs to comply with the National Immunisation Programme Brand Guidelines.
 Te Hiringa Hauora has developed supplementary artwork guidelines to specifically support Immunisation Week 2019.
+The toolkit will be updated for Immunisation week 2021.

 Contact Robyn to request artwork or if you have any brand queries.